Individualized Care: Pediatrics, Geriatrics, Pregnancy, and Comorbidities

 Pregnancy and comorbid risk

-Individualized care also includes hearing, vision, cognition, culture, and language.
-Face a patient with hearing impairment, reduce background noise, and use written support.
-Use a professional interpreter for consent-related or discharge-critical information.
-Ask what the patient normally uses at home, what support they have, and what concerns would prevent safe recovery.
-CPAN questions often reward the answer that preserves safety while respecting dignity and autonomy.
+Individualized care also addresses hearing, vision, cognition, culture, and language.
+Face a patient with hearing impairment, reduce background noise, restore assistive devices, and use written support.
+Use a professional interpreter — not a family member — for consent-related or discharge-critical information, both for accuracy and to protect privacy.
+Ask what the patient normally uses at home, what support exists, and what concerns would prevent safe recovery.

-A pregnant patient in Phase I becomes hypotensive and nauseated while lying supine after nonobstetric surgery.
+A pregnant patient at 30 weeks becomes hypotensive and nauseated while lying supine after nonobstetric surgery.
 Which action should the nurse take first while continuing assessment?

 An older adult is newly confused in PACU after receiving opioids and becoming mildly hypothermic.
 What is the best initial nursing approach?

 A child is crying and pulling at monitors after sevoflurane anesthesia.
-Oxygen saturation is normal, the airway is patent, and the surgical site is intact.
+SpO2 is normal, the airway is patent, and the surgical site is intact.
 Which response best fits individualized pediatric Phase I care?